zendsley/cs312/README.txt

 CS 312 - OpenMP Programming Assignment
 Client: Mark McKenney

-The implementation seems to work about 85-95% of the time.
+The implementation appears to function properly on home.cs.siue.edu server;

-Some issues arise when running the program multiple times rapidly;
+I did run into some weird issues of getting different average values on my personal machine when running the program multiple times back-to-back...
-especially with smaller data sets, the average is not always correct when doing this.

-I suppose this is an issue where using #omp parallel critical could possibly fix the problem, but the execution was significantly slowed when using this method.... so naturally I opted for speed over safety.
-It gives the right value most of the time, so run multiple times or with fewer threads if unsure.
+...on OS X 10.10.5 running gcc5 ¯\_(ツ)_/¯